TYPO3-Solr/ext-solrfluid/Documentation/Misc/BLOGPOST.md

 To allow and simplify this we introduced the „ViewHelpers/Facets/Area“ package.
 An area is responsible to „filter“ the passed facets on a certain criteria and only provide the matching facets in the context.

 The first implementation of an „area“ is the „grouping“ area.
-By default every facet is configured to be assigned to the group „all“.
+By default every facet is configured to be assigned to the group „main“.
 And by default this group is also rendered.
 You can change the configuration by changing the typoscript configuration „groupName“ to something else, and then render this group in another location.

 Beside the „Group“ area, we thinking about other types e.g. „FieldWhitelist“ or „FieldBlacklist“ to allow other „strategies“ of grouping.